amagid/EECS-293-Project-6/design.md

 ## Classes & Enums

-#### Type Enum

-The Type enum lists the available types in the system.
-There are no restrictions given on the number or specifications of the types in this enum.
-It merely provides a symbolic representation of the types.

-The Type Enum contains an additional INVALID type which is used when no TypeRule can be matched to a given expression part.

-class Type(Enum):
-    INT = 1
-    STRING = 2
-    etc...

 #### TypeRule Class

 Instances of the TypeRule class define how to determine the type of an expression structure.
-A TypeRule has an internally-stored Connector and one or two Types representing the types of the operands to the Connector.
+A TypeRule has an internally-stored Connector and one or two types representing the types of the operands to the Connector.

 The TypeRule exposes a TypeRule.apply(Node) method which returns the Type resulting from applying the given TypeRule on the expression rooted at Node.
 This method returns Type.INVALID if the TypeRule cannot be applied to this Node.